-The goal of this program is to help quality tenants secure rental properties that they otherwise wouldn’t be able to due to high security deposit costs.
+The goal of this program is to help quality tenants secure rental properties that they otherwise wouldn’t be able to due to high-security deposit costs.

 This is an interesting feature, but it may take some time for users to figure out accurate interest rates.
 The risk profile of each tenant not only depends on their history but also on the security deposit coverage of each property.
 Unless this is standardized, it could be tough for a normal user to pinpoint what a good return on investment should be.

 Instead of landlord’s listing prices for their properties, tenants participate in auctions for the properties they’d like to rent.
-Rentberry is already successfully using this process on their current platform and intends to keep it after blockchain integration.
+Rentberry is already successfully using this process on its current platform and intends to keep it after blockchain integration.

 Once the team implements the blockchain, it’ll cost 1000 BERRY (~$200) to submit an application to participate in a property’s auction.
-If your bid is accepted, 950 tokens of your BERRY payment covers a portion of your rental cost while Rentberry receives the remaining 50 BERRY as a fee.
+If your bid is accepted, 950 tokens of your BERRY payment cover a portion of your rental cost while Rentberry receives the remaining 50 BERRY as a fee.
 If you don’t win the auction, you’re refunded your entire 1000 BERRY deposit.